 When a thief demands your wallet or purse, it is obvious that they are after your money.
-Beyond this, there are many other potential targets contained in the purse or wallet.
+However, there are many other more valuables for them and ruinous for you in your purse or wallet.
 Although identity thieves are becoming more sophisticated, the typical contents of a purse or wallet still hold plenty of useful personal information for them.
 Although there’s no way to guarantee that your purse or wallet will never be stolen, there are ways to lessen the impact of the theft by avoiding carrying around more than you have to.
 Below are a few important items that you should never carry with you.

 1.Social security card.
 This personal information is like the “holy grail” for identity thieves.
 Far too many people carry it in their wallet, behind their driver’s license.
 The best place to store this card is in a safety deposit box or in a safe in your home.
 Think about the last time you actually needed your social security card.
 Probably the last time you were hired for a new job, right?
 Otherwise, there is no reason to carry this card in your wallet.

 2.Passport or birth certificate.
 As long as you have your state-issued ID, such as a driver’s license, there’s no reason to be carrying additional forms of identification.
 Not only can this aid identity thieves, but if your purse is stolen, you’ll have a very difficult time getting a new ID without any form of personal identification.